 To assure the availability of any financial aid and other support, the applicant should contact the Graziadio School Financial Aid Office, located at the West Los Angeles Graduate Campus, during the admission process, well in advance of registration.
-Additional information concerning financial aid may be found in the "Financial Aid" section of this catalog the Internet or on at: http://bschool.pepperdine.edu/financialaid/.
+Additional information concerning financial aid may be found in the "Financial Aid" section of this catalog or on the Internet at http://bschool.pepperdine.edu/financialaid/.